The Hills Have Eyes (1977 film): Development

 Searching for a story to film, Craven began looking up "terrible things" at the New York Public Library.
-While going through the library's forensics department, Craven learned of the legend of Sawney Bean - the alleged head of a 48-person Scottish clan responsible for the murder and cannibalization of more than one thousand people.
-What interested Craven in the legend was how, after Bean's clan was arrested, they were tortured, quartered, burned and hanged.
+While going through the library's forensics department, Craven learned of the legend of Sawney Bean, the alleged head of a 48-person Scottish clan responsible for the murder and cannibalization of more than 1000 people.
+What interested Craven in the legend, after Bean's clan was arrested, was how they were tortured, quartered, burned, and hanged.
 Craven saw this treatment of the Bean clan by supposedly civilized people as paralleling the clan's own savagery.
 Craven decided to base the film on the legend.
 Another major inspiration for the project was Tobe Hooper's The Texas Chain Saw Massacre (1974), one of Craven's favorite films.
-Bloody Disgusting's Zachary Paul says that both films center on a group of vacationers who are "stranded in the wide open nowhere and must protect themselves against a tightly knit family of cannibals" and feature an archetypal "gas station of doom".
+Bloody Disgusting's Zachary Paul says that both films center on a group of vacationers, who are "stranded in the wide-open nowhere and must protect themselves against a tightly knit family of cannibals" and feature an archetypal "gas station of doom".
 Like The Last House on the Left before it, the film drew influence from the work of European directors such as François Truffaut and Luis Buñuel.

-Other inspirations for The Hills Have Eyes were Craven's neighbors and family, on whom the Carters where modeled, the director's nightmares, and John Ford's The Grapes of Wrath (1940).
+Other inspirations for The Hills Have Eyes were Craven's neighbors and family, on whom the Carters were modeled, the director's nightmares, and John Ford's The Grapes of Wrath (1940).
 The original script was titled Blood Relations: The Sun Wars and was set in New Jersey during 1984, several years in the future.
 As Locke's girlfriend, Liz Torres, often performed in Las Vegas during this period, Locke saw a lot of desert landscapes as the film was being written, and suggested that Craven set the film in the desert.
 Due to budgetary constraints, the film was written to have few roles and be set in few locations.
 Originally, the film was to end with the surviving members of the family reuniting at the trailer site, signifying that they could move on with their lives.
 Craven ultimately opted for an ending where Doug stabs Mars as a disgusted Ruby watches, as he liked the role reversal that this ending created.
 Craven also wanted the two families in the story to be the "mirror images of each other," believing that this would allow him to "explore different sides of the human personality."